Best Times to Visit Recife, Brazil

 What is the best time of year to visit Recife to avoid crowds and rain?

-What are some local customs or cultural considerations I should be aware of when visiting Recife?
+What are some local customs I should be aware of when interacting with people in Recife?

-What are some hidden gems or lesser-known spots in Recife that you would recommend?
+Beyond the beaches, what are some hidden gems or lesser-known spots in and around Recife that you would recommend?

-What practical concerns should I be aware of regarding safety, money, and language in Recife?
+What are some practical concerns I should be aware of before traveling to Recife, such as safety, money, and language?

 Ready to Plan Your Trip?